Rideau Carleton Raceway

-Rideau Carleton Raceway is a race track for Standardbred harness racing in Ottawa, Ontario, Canada.
-The track which opened in 1962 now also operates as a gambling complex.

-Rideau Carleton is also the site of the Gloucester Fair (now the Capital Fair) since 1998.
+Rideau Carleton Raceway was a race track for Standardbred harness racing in Ottawa, Ontario, Canada.
+The track which opened in 1962 and closed in March 2026.
+Rideau Carleton was also the site of the Capital Fair, formerly the Gloucester Fair, from 1998 until 2024.

+The site now also operates as a gambling facility under the Hard Rock Casino brand.
 The raceway provides facilities for numerous charitable fundraisers and hosts annual events for several embassies.

 History

-The brainchild of James William Baskin, Rideau Carleton opened for racing on 1 September 1962.
-The racetrack was situated on a plot of about 300 acre on the outskirts of Ottawa in Gloucester Township, only two miles from Ottawa's airport.
+The brainchild of James William Baskin, who was a member of Parliament, Rideau Carleton opened for racing on 1 September 1962.
+The racetrack was situated on a plot of about 300 acre on the outskirts of Ottawa in Gloucester Township, only two miles from Ottawa Macdonald–Cartier International Airport.

 The facilities were developed by architect and building director D'Arcy Helmer, who had previously designed several hospitals and schools in the Ottawa Valley but who had never previously visited a racetrack.
 Helmer drew his main inspiration from Scioto Downs in Columbus, Ohio.
 The grandstand and clubhouse were completed at a cost of ($ in dollars), while the track itself cost $750,000.
 The facilities also included 12 fireproof barns plus 96 tack rooms and a restaurant for the horsepeople.
 Despite a successful opening, the racetrack was then plagued by bad weather, which contributed to the track going into receivership at the end of its first season.
-Overcoming this rocky start, Rideau Carleton celebrate its fiftieth anniversary in 2012.
+Overcoming this rocky start, Rideau Carleton celebrate its fiftieth anniversary in 2012 but ultimately closed the racetrack in March 2026.

-In 2000, the venue introduced slot machines, under the authority of the Ontario Lottery and Gaming Corporation (OLG) which were expected to generate annual revenue of $130 million.
-The site includes a restaurant and hosts musical performances.

-The operations at the Raceway are currently run by Hard Rock Hotels and Casinos, which bought the facility in September 2017.
-Hard Rock holds 51% of the stock.